2020 Year In Review

 With new awareness, many businesses began to highlight BIPOC (black, indigenous, and people of color).
 A collaboration between Seed Spot and Let’s Care gave me the courage to step out of my introverted comfort zone.

-I spoke to Matt the founder of Let’s Care for the Reimaging Impact podcast about my goal of launching a mobile application to assist people with food allergies.
+I spoke to Matt the founder of Let’s Care for the Reimagining Impact podcast about my goal of launching a mobile application to assist people with food allergies.
 Our common frustrations about food management and daily obstacles renewed my passion of assisting the food allergy community.

 Black Business Owner Abroad